 - Relative energy deficiency in sport.

-Dying to Get Back Into Exercise Postpartum?
+Itching to Get Back Into Crossfit Postpartum?

 Spend the first 2 weeks resting and doing minimal activity.
 At 2 weeks you can begin walking and working on very light mobility and core work.
 This can include kegels, gentle TA (deep ab) activation and breath work.

 Do Your Pelvic Floor Exercises

 We need to be extremely mindful about the pressures in our abdominal cavity.
-We need to ensure that we are breathing in a way that will limit an excess of pressure in our abdomen during the movements we are performing so that we limit the risk of diastasis recti (abdominal separation) and pelvic organ prolapse (insides falling out) as our tissues continue to heal.
+We want to breathe in a way that will limit an excess of pressure in our abdomen during movement.
+This will limit the risk of diastasis recti and pelvic organ prolapse as our tissues continue to heal.